 Can HubSpot be used to manage company press releases?

-Every company would like to get the word out to the business press about product developments and upgrades from time to time.
+Every company would like to occasionally get the word out to the business press about product developments and upgrades.
 Or announce a major client acquisition and how it will impact the market overall—that would, in turn, be tied to a surge in company share prices.
 In most cases, this is outsourced to a PR agency, which handles it on their behalf.

-One of the major changes that have happened in the last couple of decades is how practically every communication business has transitioned from physical to digital.
-Gone are the days when companies used to issue physical press releases to media houses, and they had to find their way to the right journalist covering that beat.
+One major change in the last couple of decades is how practically every communication business has transitioned from physical to digital.
+Gone are the days when companies used to issue physical press releases to media houses and had to find their way to the right journalist to cover that beat.

-These days, writers are on Twitter or any of the other social media, and they welcome information they can quickly access and verify.
+These days, writers are on Twitter or any other social media and welcome information they can quickly access and verify.
 It helps them write and submit stories within short deadlines.
-So, it makes sense for companies to keep track of business writers who write about their sector from time to time.
+So, it makes sense for companies to keep track of business writers who write about their sector occasionally.
 And send them information that builds depth into their reporting.
-When the company becomes a trusted source, it adds to their credibility over time.
+When the company becomes a trusted source, it increases its credibility over time.

 How HubSpot can be deployed for issuing press releases

-In a response to a query on the HubSpot community page about using HubSpot to manage press releases, Karsten Koehler responded - HubSpot has features for contact and consent management as well as a strong drag and drop email creation tool, which is the foundation for what you would like to do.
+In response to a query on the HubSpot community page about using HubSpot to manage press releases, Karsten Koehler responded - HubSpot has features for contact and consent management as well as a strong drag-and-drop email creation tool, which is the foundation for what you would like to do.

 The only area where HubSpot lacks functionality is in creating separate email preference pages for marketing and press.